While I’m working on getting my novel, Whit’s End, published, I’d like to talk about memories. How do we remember certain times in our lives?

 The Old Stompin’ Grounds

-Even though there are suburbs on top of suburbs which makes it quite an urban area, my little suburb is called a village.
-Mom and I took a ride into the middle of the village, and I thought I’d share the photos I took.
+There are suburbs on top of suburbs which makes it quite an urban area, my little suburb is called a village.
 Continue reading “The Old Stompin’ Grounds”

 Hallway Angel